-Radiative transfer calculations with varying degrees of complexity have been successful in simulating emission lines at observable levels from quasar disc wind models (Murray et al. 1995; Waters et al. 2016; Matthews et al. 2016, 2020; Naddaf & Czerny 2022).
-A few authors have also specifically discussed synthetic emission line asymmetries and blueshifts in more detail.
+Radiative transfer calculations with varying degrees of complexity have been successful in simulating emission lines at observable levels from quasar disc wind models (Murray et al. 1995; Matthews et al. 2016; Waters et al. 2016; Matthews et al. 2020; Naddaf & Czerny 2022).
+A few authors have also specifically discussed synthetic emission-line asymmetries and blueshifts in more detail.
 For example, Chajet & Hall (2013, 2017) used the magneto-hydrodynamic (MHD) wind model of Emmering et al. (1992), a slightly modified version of the classic Blandford & Payne (1982) self-similar solution, to study line widths and shapes as a function of the wind geometry.
 Yong et al. (2017) also studied line asymmetries using the same kinematic prescription from Shlosman & Vitello (1993) adopted here, including a simplified treatment of radiative transfer.
-They found they could produce blueshifts in their models, and that higher blueshifts were produced for polar winds and polar viewing angles due to velocity projection effects and the obscuring effect of the disc midplane.
+They found they could produce blueshifts in their models, and that higher blueshifts were produced for polar winds and polar viewing angles due to velocity projection effects and the obscuring effect of the disc mid-plane.
 Although the observed blue asymmetries are most common in the C IV λ 1550 line, they can be seen in other emission lines.
-For example, GRAVITY Collaboration et al. (2020) reported an asymmetric Paschen- α line in IRAS 09149-6206, also noting the importance of an opaque midplane in their modelling.
+For example, GRAVITY Collaboration et al. (2020) reported an asymmetric Paschen- α line in IRAS 09149-6206, also noting the importance of an opaque mid-plane in their modelling.

-An interesting point of astrophysical comparison is protoplanetary systems, in which relatively low temperature discs of gas and dust form around low-mass stars early in their lives (Williams & Cieza 2011).
-In these objects, blueshifted emission lines are observed in forbidden lines such as [Ne II] 12.81 μ m and O I λ 6300.
+An interesting point of astrophysical comparison is protoplanetary systems, in which relatively low-temperature discs of gas and dust form around low-mass stars early in their lives (Williams & Cieza 2011).
+In these objects, blueshifted emission lines are observed in forbidden lines such as [Ne II] 12.81 μ m and OI λ 6300.
 These blueshifted profiles are attributed to line formation in a disc wind, which, in T Tauri systems, is thought to be photoevaporative or thermally driven (Pascucci et al. 2020), although there may also be an inner MHD wind.
-The temperatures and kinematics of these winds are rather different from the putative broad-line region (BLR) or BAL winds, with typical velocities of $\sim 10 \text{ km s}^{-1}$ and electron temperatures of ~ 3000 K. (Banzatti et al. 2019).
-The thermal winds are produced when the sound speed exceeds the local escape speed, and - though the heating and cooling physics is different - the winds bear similarity to the Compton-heated thermal winds thought to occur in X-ray binaries (Begelman et al. 1983; Done et al. 2018; Higginbottom et al. 2018) and possibly AGN (Mizumoto et al. 2019; Ganguly et al. 2021).
-A number of simulations of thermal/photoevaporative winds in protoplanetary discs have been successful in producing blueshifted profiles comparable to those observed (e.g. Sellek et al. 2021).
-In these simulations, the midplane of dust and cold gas is responsible for obscuring the receding wind bicone; this scenario is very similar to the one we will discuss for blueshift formation in quasar winds.
+The temperatures and kinematics of these winds are rather different from the putative broad-line region (BLR) or BAL winds, with typical velocities of $\sim 10 \text{ km s}^{-1}$ and electron temperatures of \sim 3000 K. (Banzatti et al. 2019).
+The thermal winds are produced when the sound speed exceeds the local escape speed, and - though the heating and cooling physics is different - the winds bear similarity to the Compton-heated thermal winds thought to occur in X-ray binaries (Begelman, McKee & Shields 1983; Done, Tomaru & Takahashi 2018; Higginbottom et al. 2018) and possibly AGN (Mizumoto et al. 2019; Ganguly et al. 2021).
+A number of simulations of thermal/photoevaporative winds in protoplanetary discs have been successful in producing blueshifted profiles comparable to those observed (e.g. Sellek, Clarke & Booth 2021).
+In these simulations, the mid-plane of dust and cold gas is responsible for obscuring the receding wind bicone; this scenario is very similar to the one we will discuss for blueshift formation in quasar winds.

-In this paper, we expand on previous efforts to model quasar emission lines (and their asymmetries) by conducting Monte Carlo radiative transfer and photoionization simulations in an azimuthally symmetric biconical disc wind geometry.
+In this paper, we expand on previous efforts to model quasar emission lines (and their asymmetries) by conducting MCRT and photoionization simulations in an azimuthally symmetric biconical disc wind geometry.
 Our approach allows us to include a more physical and self-consistent treatment of the line formation mechanism compared to previous studies.
-We are also able to calculate the emissivity of the wind plasma, which can be used to infer information about the power and mass loss rates of a disc wind associated with a C IV blueshift and study where the emission lines are actually forming in the wind.
-Our aim is not to model a population of quasars, or to reproduce the full diversity of quasar spectra.
-Instead, we will investigate whether C IV blueshifts can be produced for reasonable model assumptions within this assumed geometry, and
+We are also able to calculate the emissivity of the wind plasma, which can be used to infer information about the power and mass-loss rates of a disc wind associated with